 Withdrawals and Leave of Absence Information

 If a temporary health-related or personal circumstance poses a significant barrier to a student’s progress, the student may request a leave of absence for a designated period of time.
-To request a leave of absence, the student should write a letter to the program director (clinical or experimental) requesting the leave of absence.
+To request a leave of absence, the student should write a letter to the Area Director (Clinical or Experimental) requesting the leave of absence.
 The letter should be signed and dated and should provide a detailed explanation of the circumstances and why they will pose a barrier to his/her degree progress.
 It should also specify the beginning and ending dates of the requested leave period.
-The program faculty (clinical or experimental) will then meet to consider the leave and will make a recommendation.
-The program director will forward this recommendation to the Director of Graduate Studies in the form of a memo, along with a copy of the student’s letter for final approval.
+The area's faculty (Clinical or Experimental) will then meet to consider the leave and will make a recommendation.
+The Area Director will forward this recommendation to the Director of Graduate Studies in the form of a memo, along with a copy of the student’s letter for final approval.
 If the student cannot return at the end of the time period designated in the leave of absence request, they must request another leave of absence.
 If the student does not return and does not request another leave of absence, they will be dropped from the program.
 The time a student spends on leave still counts toward the student’s degree time limit (i.e., the clock does not stop).
 To be given full consideration for funding following their return to the program, students on leave are required to notify the department of their decision to return at least one semester prior to re-enrollment in coursework.

 Graduate School Information on Withdrawals and Leave of Absence.